From solo travelers to couples, families, and groups, here are the most reliable, enjoyable camper trailers for road trips and overland adventures.

 The dry weight of the camper trailers listed in our guide range from 1,458 to 6,122 pounds.
 That weight typically excludes water, gas, batteries, or additional accessories like rooftop tents and racks.
 Pay attention to the dry weight of the camper so you can determine if the build is within the payload of your vehicle.

 The gross vehicle weight rating (GVWR) is the maximum total weight the trailer can safely weigh.
-The GVWR includes the dry weight, also known as the curb weight, plus the weight of people, accessories, supplies, and tongue.
+The GVWR includes the dry weight, also known as the curb weight, plus the weight of people, accessories, supplies, and all your outdoor gear.

 The GVWR of these trailer picks ranges from 2,200 to 10,000 pounds.
-You’ll need the GVWR so that you can calculate how much equipment you can safely haul in the trailer on the road, as well as how many people can sleep inside of the cabin or on the roof.
+You’ll need the GVWR so that you can calculate how much equipment you can safely haul in the trailer on the road, as well as how many people can sleep inside.

 Clearance & Tires

-If you plan on driving through rugged terrain that would require 4WD, you should invest in a trailer with generous ground clearance and off-road tires, as well as an articulating hitch to prevent toppling over on uneven terrain.
+If you plan on driving through rugged terrain that would require 4WD, you should invest in a trailer with generous ground clearance and off-road tires, and consider an articulating hitch to prevent toppling over on uneven terrain.
 Sturdier tires can also provide better traction on slick roads with snow or rain.